 The predecessor to modern stadium dome designs

 The inventive structural design of a 3,815-seat multipurpose arena solved a number of challenging design problems and became a model for many later buildings.
-Built on a tight sight with poor soil conditions, the arena needed an extremely light roof system.
+Built on a tight site with poor soil conditions, the arena needed an extremely light roof system.
 As a result, Lev Zetlin, founder of the firm that became Thornton Tomasetti, designed the first “double-bicycle wheel” cable-suspended roof for the arena.

 In 2011, the American Society of Civil Engineers named the Utica Memorial Auditorium as a National Historic Civil Engineering Landmark.
 Today the facility hosts various sporting events, including hockey and indoor soccer, and concerts and other entertainment.